ON5HB/rsp_tcp_v2/README.md

 (c)2020 ON5HB Bas Heijermans, Forked and adjusted for websdr.org - V2.0 driver!

+## I stop development for now as I have no boxes to test other then the RSP1A ##
+## The v1 driver works perfect.
+It's a lot of work to maintain 2 versions for now. ##

-## An rtl_tcp compatible IQ server for the RSP range of SDRPlay SDR but DOES support the RSPdx (untested)
+An rtl_tcp compatible IQ server for the RSP range of SDRPlay SDR but DOES support the RSPdx (untested)
 ## The best SDRplay to buy and use for websdr.org is the RSP1A, it has the best filters and notches!!!!!!!

 rsp_tcp is a direct port of [rtl_tcp](https://github.com/osmocom/rtl-sdr) for the RSP range of [SDRPlay SDR](https://www.sdrplay.com/).